Please Buy now at Leanpub

 You go back to your seat and keep reading the book a bit more.
 You’ve seen definitions before; you know how to make them.
 The book has a definition for a magic coin:

 lambdaCoin :: Bool -> Bool lambdaCoin = \x -> True

 You read on and find out that because we’re not using

 x in the body of our function, we can actually replace it with the underscore character; “

-_” to say that this is a function that has one argument, but it won’t be used.
-Fascinating, you think, as you hum happily, sipping your shake.
+_” to say that this is a function that has one argument, but that argument won’t be used.
+Fascinating, you think, as you happily sip your shake, humming along to the tune.

 We leave our story here, but we see that we can use the

 lambdaCoin function in the same way that we used